 In Zelda: The Wand of Gamelon, Princess Zelda is constantly accompanied by her nanny Impa, who mysteriously vanishes near the end of the game and is simply never seen, heard, or mentioned again.

 The entire premise of The Legend of Zelda: Majora's Mask is that Link has been detoured from his quest to find Navi.
-After he saves Termina Tatl says that he should get back to what he was doing.
-This raises two questions.
-How does he get back to Hyrule, and did he ever find Navi?
-Neither is answered, but at least we can assume that the Happy Mask salesman helped him get home.
+After he saves Termina, Tatl says that he should get back to what he was doing.
+This raises two questions: How does he get back to Hyrule, and did he ever find Navi?
+Neither is answered, but at least it can be assumed that the Happy Mask salesman helped him get home.
 But Navi is never mentioned again (or at least not till her cursor cameo in Twilight Princess for the Wii).

 Gabe's story is continued in the Dawn of War books, although he ends up dealing with Necron and Chaos, rather than the demon.